AppCron/ACInteractor/README.md

 ## Credits
 Special thanks from [Florian Rieger](https://github.com/florieger) to the people that helped getting ACInteractor together.
 - [Andreas Hager](https://github.com/casid) for inspiring me with the wonderful [JUsecase](https://github.com/casid/jusecase) and helping with an initial Swift version of it.
-- Victoria Gärtner for evaluating the Interactor-based architecture in several Objective-C and Swift projects.
+- [Victoria Teufel](https://teufel-it.de) for evaluating the Interactor-based architecture in several Objective-C and Swift projects.
 - [Aleksandar Damjanovic](https://github.com/codejanovic) for introducing me to the Github workflow.

 Happy Coding 🐳